Hunting Safety Tips

 - Keep the barrel and action clear of obstructions.
 Carry only the proper ammunition for your firearm.

 - Be sure of your target and what is beyond it.

 - Unload guns and open the action when not in use.

 - Never pull the gun toward you by the muzzle.

 - Never shoot a bullet at flat, hard surfaces or water.

-Crossbow Safety Tips
+Archery Safety Tips

-- Always use manufacturer recommended arrow weights.
+- Always use manufacturer recommended arrow or bolt weights.

 Turkey Hunting Safety Tips